Werewolves of Ceylon

 Werewolves of London, Warren Zevon

 Many (not only elderly) men know the problem that their hair falls out where they would like to keep it (on the head).
 And grows rampantly in places where they don’t like to see it: Out of their nose and ears!
-Poetic justice, granted by Mother Nature… While Westerners usually try to have this unwanted hair removed, many denizens of the Indian subcontinent seem to enjoy their so-called ear beards.
+Poetic justice, granted by Mother Nature… While Westerners usually try to have this unwanted hair removed, many denizens of the Indian subcontinent seem to enjoy their so-called ear beards and nose gardens.
 Eccentric tastes regarding hair are not limited to the subcontinent.
 East Asian men usually are not particularly blessed by strong beard growth.
 However, sometimes I see men who have a long strand of hair growing out of something that looks like a wart to me.
 And they never cut it, but groom it.
 Strange world.

 In 1985, I invited my 15 year old daughter Daniela for a trip to Sri Lanka and South India.
 It was to be the last time to see my beloved Nilaveli Beach for more than thirty years.
 At the time of our visit the Tamil Tiger insurgency was growing stronger and stronger on Sri Lanka’s east coast.
 I remember that near our hotel in Uppuveli one morning there were two policemen and one civil servant hanging on lamp posts on the roadside.
 Most of the Sinhalese population had fled to the west coast.
 At the Nilaveli Beach Hotel I met my old friend Stuart who had owned a thriving business in the early eighties renting out motor-boats, water scooters etc. to tourists before the whole thing went down the drain.
 The Tigers confiscated his vehicles and now he tried to buy them back.
 When the Sri Lanka army got wind of it, they had him deported immediately.